CherryTomato1225/DAT505-GitHub/session8/README.md

 THREE.OBJLoader
 ===
-Create a loader variable to import the model
+Create a loader variable to import the model<br>
 `var loader = new THREE.OBJLoader();`

 First, The code below represents the model path.Second, it represents the callback function after the import, in which we generally need to add the imported model to the scene.